Focus on the Process and You’ll Never Quit Again

 Not so long ago, I approached traveling from a consumption mindset.
 I wanted the end result.
 I wanted to say “I have been there” instead of actually wanting to “be there”.

 I was so addicted that it’d be up to the point where I’d schedule trips to a random country just to cross it off my list.

 I believe that it’s what most people travel for today.
-They seek an identity that they positively associate with traveling, which is reinforced by the likes from Facebook and Instagram they receive.
+They identify traveling as a cool activity and hope to become cool too by doing so.
+This impression is subsequently reinforced by the validation they receive from Facebook and Instagram.

 Rest Instead of Quitting

 It’s difficult to rest when you start a project from a consumption-based perspective.

 The difficulties and setbacks question the worth of your work.
 Since you’re not getting the end-result, wouldn’t you be better off quitting altogether?

 This question does not exist in the case of production-based initiatives.

 For sure, not the entire production process is agreeable, and there will be setbacks and difficulties.

 But since the end-result does not matter too much compared to the actual process, the approach enables you to rest and get back to it later on.